TombstoneTumbleweedArt/import-ply-as-verts/README.md

 All the objects in this share a single Material that uses the correctly imported vertex colors.
 The point cloud files have had a simple geometry node tree applied (included in the <i>example_x.blend</i> files)

+# Install

+  The `__init.py__` and `import_ply.py` files from the repo replace the stock importer files.

+  1. Open Blender's location on your computer.
+On Windows this is generally 'C:\Program Files\Blender Foundation\'
+  2. If multiple version numbers are present, open the folder of the version you want to upgrade (for our example here, 'Blender 3.1')
+  3. Open the '3.1' folder
+  4. Open the 'scripts' folder
+  5. Open the 'addons' folder
+  6. Open the 'io_mesh_ply' folder
+  7. Rename '__init__.py' to something like '__init__-OLD.py'
+  8. Remame 'import_ply.py' to 'import_ply-OLD.py'
+  9. Paste in the new __init__.py and import_ply.py from the repository.

+ This will need to be done for each version of Blender you would like to use the script with.
+However, it only needs to be done once.
+ If you want to revert to the original script, reverse steps 7 and 8.

 # Usage

 Once the scripts are replaced, reload Blender.  <i>File->Import</i> will now look like this: